Solar power has become a hot feature for homes.

 For some great news, the actual installation should take 1 to 3 days.

 Your technicians will start by preparing the roof.
 Thankfully, panels can be installed on nearly every type of roof, but the mounting hardware may vary accordingly.
-Your technicians will attach the mounting directly to the roof and then the racking to hold the solar panels.
+Your technicians will attach the mounting directly to the roof and the racking to hold the solar panels.

 The modules must be wired together and the system then attached to the electrical panel.